-A Traffic Profile defines the QoS attributes of the IP flow or the DOCSIS 1.1 Service Flow to be used in performing authorization, reservation and commit operations.
+A Traffic Profile defines the QoS attributes of the IP flow or the DOCSIS Service Flow to be used in performing authorization, reservation and commit operations.
 A Traffic Profile can be defined via one of the following methods:

 - FlowSpec

 - DOCSIS Service Class Name

 - DOCSIS Specific Parameterization

+- Upstream Drop

-This section describes the mapping procedures for deriving the DOCSIS-specific QoS parameters from the various Traffic Profile representations.
+This section describes the mapping procedures for deriving the DOCSIS-specific QoS parameters from the various Traffic Profile representations, excluding Upstream Drop.
 A Traffic Profile may include the authorization, reservation or commit envelopes.
 As defined in [4], a FlowSpec consists of a TSpec and an optional RSpec.